arcs-njit-edu/docs/docs/Software/programming/python/jupyter.md

         module load wulver
         module load Anaconda3
         source conda.sh
-        conda activate ENV # Replace name of the environment with the environment you are using.
-For example, if your environment is torch-cuda then use cond activate torch-cuda
+        conda activate ENV # Replace the name of the environment with the environment you are using.
+For example, if your environment is torch-cuda then use cond to activate torch-cuda

         port=$(shuf -i 6000-9999 -n 1)
         /usr/bin/ssh -N -f -R $port:localhost:$port login01.tartan.njit.edu